-For PEJ, it has heaviest allocation in the Consumer Discretionary sector --about 55.90% of the portfolio --while Telecom and Consumer Staples round out the top three.
+This ETF has heaviest allocation in the Consumer Discretionary sector - about 55.20% of the portfolio.
+Telecom and Consumer Staples round out the top three.

 Taking into account individual holdings, Viacomcbs Inc (VIAC) accounts for about 5.26% of the fund's total assets, followed by Starbucks Corp (SBUX) and Yum China Holdings Inc (YUMC).

-PEJ's top 10 holdings account for about 46.64% of its total assets under management.
+Its top 10 holdings account for approximately 46.64% of PEJ's total assets under management.

 Performance and Risk

-The ETF has a beta of 1.41 and standard deviation of 32.93% for the trailing three-year period, making it a high risk choice in the space.
+PEJ has a beta of 1.37 and standard deviation of 32.72% for the trailing three-year period, which makes the fund a high risk choice in the space.
 With about 32 holdings, it has more concentrated exposure than peers.

 Invesco Dynamic Leisure and Entertainment ETF is a reasonable option for investors seeking to outperform the Consumer Discretionary ETFs segment of the market.
 However, there are other ETFs in the space which investors could consider.